devbret/online-opsec/README.md

 * **Survive Like a Spy** - written by Jason Hanson, published on September 8th of 2020

 ### Browser Extensions
-Critical browser extensions for Firefox.
+Critical browser add-ons for Firefox.

 * **[ClearURLs](https://addons.mozilla.org/en-US/firefox/addon/clearurls/)** - "*...automatically remove tracking elements from URLs to help protect your privacy when browsing through the Internet.*" (Recommended)
 * **[Cookie AutoDelete](https://addons.mozilla.org/en-US/firefox/addon/cookie-autodelete/)** - "*When a tab closes, any cookies not being used are automatically deleted.
 Whitelist the ones you trust while deleting the rest.*" (Recommended)